spottmedia/ansible-ssh-login-notifications/README.md

 ## Author Information

-python, ansible & shell coding done by [Grzegorz Nowak](https://www.linkedin.com/in/grzegorz-nowak-356b7360/) and Spottmedia.
+python, ansible, slack & shell coding by [Grzegorz Nowak](https://www.linkedin.com/in/grzegorz-nowak-356b7360/) and Spottmedia.

 the initial code was a fork from a work of: